andrii-lysenko/webflow-ai-image-enhancer/TERMS_OF_SERVICE.md

 - You must comply with Google's AI Studio Terms of Service and usage policies
 - You are responsible for all costs and charges associated with your API usage
 - We are not responsible for any unauthorized use of your API credentials
+- **localStorage Warning**: If you choose to save your API key locally, you do so at your own risk and are responsible for the security implications
+- **Security Responsibility**: You acknowledge that localStorage is not encrypted and may be accessible to other scripts

 ### 3.2 Content Responsibility